WICG/attribution-reporting-api/README.md

 Implementation status: `Proposal.
 Not implemented yet (all browsers)`

 ## External Documentation
-API guides and blogposts for this API are listed [here](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/).
+All developer resources for this API are listed [here](https://developer.chrome.com/docs/privacy-sandbox/#measure-digital-ads).